Agricultural wastewater treatment: Pesticides

 Some pesticides have also been detected in groundwater.

 Farmers may use Integrated Pest Management (IPM) techniques (which can include biological pest control) to maintain control over pests, reduce reliance on chemical pesticides, and protect water quality.

 There are few safe ways of disposing of pesticide surpluses other than through containment in well managed landfills or by incineration.
 In some parts of the world, spraying on land is a permitted method of disposal.

 Point source pollution and treatment steps

 Farms with large livestock and poultry operations, such as factory farms, can be a major source of point source wastewater.
 In the United States, these facilities are called concentrated animal feeding operations or confined animal feeding operations and are being subject to increasing government regulation.

+Antibiotic-resistant bacteria have been found to infiltrate the water cycle from farms.
+Raising animals accounts for 73% of antibiotics use globally, and wastewater treatment facilities can transfer antibiotic-resistant bacteria to humans.